GalaluddinOwais/Blind-Guidance-Stick/README.md

 * Install Talkie library if not already installed

-  ("Sketch" ➔ "Include Library" ➔ "Manage Libraries" ➔ type "Talkie" in the search bar ➔ Locate Talkie and "Install")
+  ("Sketch" ➔ "Include Library" ➔ "Manage Libraries" ➔ type "Talkie" in the search bar ➔ Find Talkie and "Install")

 * Open the source code in the Arduino IDE